App.net and the Free Problem

 At the end of the day, services like Facebook and Twitter must adhere to what advertisers want, and so paeans to “making the world more open” and real identity requirements are masks for serving advertisers’ wishes.
 If we want to escape that trap, we’re going to have to actually start paying for things with money.

-5 thoughts on “App.net and the Free Problem”
+5 responses to “App.net and the Free Problem”

 1. Lack of skill.